Optometry Practice Staffing: Build Your Dream Team

 Watch for red flags: blaming previous employers, vague answers, or inability to provide specific examples.

-Training Systems That Accelerate Performance
+What Training Systems Accelerate Performance?

 New hires need 90-180 days to reach full productivity.
 Structured training shortens this timeline and reduces early turnover.